 If you insist on adding machines to your ab workouts, Laurita recommends using very light weights in an AMRAP (or as many reps as possible) format for a quick burnout at the end of your sweat session.

 3. Side Bends

-When it comes to targeting your obliques, side bends can be an effective movement.
-The thing is, just like with ab machines, zealous gym goers gunning for washboard abs often overload with heavy weights and increase their risk of injury, says Laurita.
+When it comes to targeting your obliques, side bends can be effective.
+The thing is, just like with ab machines, zealous gym-goers gunning for washboard abs often overload with heavy weights and increase their risk of injury, Laurita says.

 And as with any exercise, when it comes to side leans, you must consider whether the movement works for your body.
 "You should factor in muscular imbalances, injuries, the physical demands of your job, your everyday life and contraindications specific to your body in order to perform them correctly," Johnson says.